DuraidMustafa/DuraidMustafa/README.md

 I'm a full-stack developer who builds things I’d actually use.

-Currently focused on creating **CodeCrate** — a snippet management tool for developers.
+Currently focused on creating **FixItFast** — a competitive, browser-based platform where web developers debug real-world code issues — live.
 I love working with **Next.js**, **TypeScript**, and **Tailwind CSS**, and believe in solving real problems with clean, intentional code.

 ---